VisualComputing2023-1/Showcase/content/docs/shortcodes/First deliverable/Depth Perception.md

 # Depth Perception with Monocular Cues: Understanding the Mechanisms Behind 3D Vision

 ## Introduction
 Depth perception is a crucial aspect of human vision, allowing us to perceive the distance and spatial relationships between objects in our environment.
 While binocular vision, which relies on the slightly different perspectives provided by each eye, is an important factor in depth perception, monocular cues can also provide valuable depth information.
-In this article, we'll explore some of the different types of monocular cues, their applications, and how they contribute to our ability to perceive the 3D world around us.
+In this report, we'll explore some of the different types of monocular cues, their applications, and how they contribute to our ability to perceive the 3D world around us.

 ## Background
 Depth perception is a crucial aspect of human vision, allowing us to navigate and interact with the 3D world around us.
 While the human visual system has evolved to be highly adept at extracting depth information from the environment, researchers have long been interested in understanding the underlying mechanisms behind this ability.
 One area of particular interest is the role of monocular cues in depth perception.